SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 ### Motivation

-DCS in PowerShell 7 should enable the following user scenarios.
+DSC in PowerShell 7 should enable the following user scenarios:

     As a developer of configuration management solutions, I can easily integrate DSC resources